stylo-app/stylo/README.md

 Have a look at the tutorial to learn how to use [Stylo together with Polkadot-js apps](./docs/tutorials/Kusama-tutorial.md),  or [MyCrypto app](./docs/tutorials/MyCrypto-tutorial.md).

 Any data transfer from or to the app happens using QR code.
 By doing so, the most sensitive piece of information, the private keys, will never leave the phone.
 The Stylo mobile app can be used to store any Polkadot or Ethereum account, this includes KSM, ETH, ETC..
-It also supoprts various testnets (Westend, Kovan, Görli...).
+It also supports various testnets (Westend, Kovan, Görli...).

 <p align="center">
     <img src="./docs/screens.jpg" alt="stylo app screenshots"/>